Dhruv-Sharma-debug/Context-Prompt_Engineering/README.md

 # few prompting technique
+## prompt chaining:
-## prompt chaining:Think of it like asking a group of three different mathematicians to solve the same tricky puzzle.
+Think of it like asking a group of three different mathematicians to solve the same tricky puzzle.
 Instead of just trusting the first person's answer, you let all three work it out in their own way, and then you go with the answer that the majority agrees on.

 **Short Example**
 If you ask an AI a math question like: "What is 587 + 839?"